architect/arc.codes/src/shared/en/aws/reference-domain.md

 - Create a certificate request with AWS Certificate Manager
 - Setup `staging` and `production` Domains in API Gateway

-If you want to use Route53 nameservers running `npx dns route53` will:
+If you want to use Route53 name servers running `npx dns route53` will:

 - Automatically setup a certificate on AWS Certificate Manager
 - Create a Hosted Zone on Route 53